allegro/turnilo/README.md

 The next step is to examine and tweak the config using your favorite editor `nano config.yaml`.

-## Roadmap

-**Recent improvements:**
-- Comparing multiple dimension values on a time series
-- Multiple selections from pinned dimensions
-- More options for quick time selection
-- Introspection writes a config file

-**We will be working on:**
-- Additional visualizations (bar chart and geo)
-- Exclusion filters
-- Better time selection
-- Various additions, improvements and fixes to make the app more complete

 ## Development

 Here are the steps to clone Pivot and run it as a developer.